sfc-gh-dwilczak/tutorials/docs/clouds/google/fivetran/index.md

     UPDATE

-Not that we have our first table created lets query from it.
+Now that we have our first table created let's query from it.

 === ":octicons-image-16: Example"